 In 2017, my wife and I set off on an 18-month adventure traveling around the central and western United States.
 We lived and worked on the road in a large Class A motorhome, visiting new places and meeting interesting people along the way.
-We've since settled down for a while in Las Vegas, but we still enjoy touring in our much smaller and more nimble travel van.
+We then settled down for a while in Las Vegas but continued to enjoy touring in our much smaller and more nimble travel van.

 Professionally, I'm the principal consultant at POD7, LLC.
-I also periodically take interesting contract work for network, security, and systems engineering roles.
+I also periodically take interesting contract work for development, security, and systems engineering roles.